datalayer/jupyter-ui/README.md

 # 🪐 ⚛️ Jupyter React

 > Jupyter React is a set of [React.js](https://reactjs.org) components that allow a frontend developer to build data products compatible with the [Jupyter](https://jupyter.org) ecosystem.
-The user interface delivers runnable notebooks and cells.
+The user interface delivers executable notebooks and cells.

 The below image shows a gallery of the available React.js components ready to be used in you custom application.
 These open source components are used to build the online [Datalayer service](https://datalayer.io), a collaborative platform for data analysis.